 At what age does the dog become old?

-A dog always needs specific care suitable and compatible with every age group.
+A dog always needs specific care that is suitable and compatible with every age group.
 Still, when it becomes elderly, it is even more important to change its habits and behaviour to accommodate its new needs.

 In principle: